komiamiko/komiamiko.github.io/_posts/2020-06-28-future-gardens.markdown

 The game looks for the next major milestone, such as gaining 1 unit of the next higher currency, and estimates the time until that event would be reached.
 If the event takes longer to reach than the time step, we look for the next smaller milestone and try again with that.
 If the event can be reached in that timespan, the game jumps to that event and the time taken is deducted.
-There's also some more clever logic to estimate the most of the highest currency that can be gained within the timespan, and in one jump fastforward to that much gained.
+There's also some more clever logic to estimate the most of the highest currency that can be gained within the timespan, and in one jump fastforward to that much gained, so it's not a pure event-based method like I described, but at its core it is still event-based.
-This event based system ensures the passage of time is accurate whether you're watching the game or offline for a long time.
+This event-based system ensures the passage of time is accurate whether you're watching the game or offline for a long time.

 Another interesting thing is how it handles challenges.
 It's not computationally feasible for the game to judge what challenges are easier and figure out the completion order for itself - but it will remember the order you completed challenges in, and if it's more optimal than not doing the challenges, it will use your challenge order in the estimation.